-The next beach nourishment project will begin for Kure Beach in March of 2022.
+The last beach nourishment project was in March of 2022.
 Beach nourishment is officially referred to as Coastal Storm Damage Reduction or CSDR .

 PLACEMENT OF SAND